MorganResearchLab/scarecrow/README.md

 ### Todo

+* Kallisto -x may be 1-based not 0-based, currently checking
 * Input validation
 * Search negative space at 3' end of read for clipped barcodes?
 * Jitter does not currently apply to UMI or insert sequence